felipeagger/kafka-golang/README.md

 # kafka-golang
-PoC using Confluent Kafka with Golang
+PoC using Apache & Confluent Kafka with Golang

 # Subir a Aplicacao com Docker:
   Acesse a raiz do repositorio e rode: